-95. Members are required to draw attention to the existence of a relevant registered interest when tabling the following types of business:

-- Questions (for oral answer, written answer or for short debate); - Motions (including amendments to motions).

-96. The responsibility for drawing attention to any relevant registered interest rests with the Member concerned:

-- The Member must notify the staff of the Table Office of any relevant registered interest before tabling any item of business; - If the Member has such an interest, he or she must also specify which registered interest is affected.

-97. When such an interest exists, the symbol "[I]" is printed after the Member's name in House of Lords Business.
-The Table Office then arranges for the publication of the interest by means of the online version of House of Lords Business.

-98. If a Member has a registrable interest which is yet to be registered, and wishes to table business to which that interest is relevant, the Member should register the interest before tabling the business5, so that it appears in the online Register of Lords' Interests in advance of publication of House of Lords Business.
+- 99. Members are required to draw attention to the existence of a relevant registered interest when tabling the following types of business: - Questions (for oral answer, written answer or for short debate); - Motions (including amendments to motions). - 100.
+The responsibility for drawing attention to any relevant registered interest rests with the Member concerned: - The Member must notify the staff of the Table Office of any relevant registered interest before tabling any item of business; - If the Member has such an interest, he or she must also specify which registered interest is affected. - 101.
+When such an interest exists, the symbol "[I]" is printed after the Member's name in House of Lords Business.
+The Table Office then arranges for the publication of the interest by means of the online version of House of Lords Business. - 102.
+If a Member has a registrable interest which is yet to be registered, and wishes to table business to which that interest is relevant, the Member should register the interest before tabling the business,5 so that it appears in the online Register of Lords' Interests in advance of publication of House of Lords Business. - 103.
+An indication in House of Lords Business and on the order paper of the existence of a relevant registered interest does not affect a Member's duty to declare relevant interests orally, for instance when asking an oral question or moving a motion in the House or in Grand Committee.

-5 See paragraph 36 above.

-99. An indication in House of Lords Business and on the Order Paper of the existence of a relevant registered interest does not affect a Member's duty to declare relevant interests orally, for instance when asking an oral question or moving a motion in the House or in Grand Committee.